sbouel72/omission-platform/README.md

 The OMISSION scoring methodology and World Scoring Dataset are intellectual property of Shane Bouel.
 The following apply:

 **Free to use (no permission needed):**
-Quoting individual scores (e.g. "UNCRC 1989 scored 62/100, Delta +36") in articles, reports, or social posts, with attribution to: *OMISSION Platform (sbouel72.github.io/omission-platform), Shane Bouel, [year].*
+Quoting individual scores (e.g. "UNCRC 1989 scored 62/100, Delta +36") in articles, reports, or social posts, with attribution to: *OMISSION Platform (sbouel72.github.io/omission-platform), Shane Bouel, [2026].*

 **Requires a written licence:**
 - Bulk download or redistribution of the dataset